mbigatti/BMXSwipableCell/README.md

 ## Known issues
-1. Cell deletion in editing mode has issues related to default Delete button.
-2. willDeselect / didDeselect messages are not fired.
+1. willDeselect / didDeselect messages are not fired.

 ## Contact